What is money muling?

 - Cifas, the providers of fraud notices

-- UK based; deal with fraud and scams.
+- UK based Action Fraud, who deal with fraud and scams.
 You can report concerns, read articles and watch videos to understand more on the subject.

 - A good overview of money muling from Europol – the EU’s law enforcement agency.